 This is a damaging stereotype.
 Child abuse occurs in every demographic.
 It is critical that we all stay alert and be vigilant about spotting the signs of child abuse no matter where they are.

-4. Emotional abuse isn’t as damaging
+3. Emotional abuse isn’t as damaging as physical abuse

 Emotional abuse occurs when one person manipulates another in an emotional way, like using words or actions aimed to insult, control, frighten or isolate them.
 The damage caused by emotional abuse typically occurs over a long period of time and can lead to a critical disruption of mental health and daily life.
 Emotional abuse includes extreme forms of punishment such as confining a child in a dark closet, habitual scapegoating, engaging in constant criticism and withholding love, guidance or support.